Kai Sotto

+Sotto is the son of former Philippine Basketball Association (PBA) player Ervin Sotto.
+He played high school basketball for the Ateneo Blue Eaglets of the University Athletic Association of the Philippines (UAAP), winning the juniors' division championship and MVP award.
+He then moved to the United States, where he was recruited by several NCAA Division I schools, but decided to forgo his college eligibility and signed with NBA G League Ignite in 2020.
+However, due to COVID-19-related travel restrictions and his decision to play for the Philippine national team at the 2021 FIBA Asia Cup qualifiers, Sotto left Ignite by mutual agreement.
+He then joined the Adelaide 36ers of Australia's National Basketball League (NBL) for the 2021–22 season, after which he declared for the 2022 NBA draft but went undrafted.
+He returned to the 36ers for another season before joining the Hiroshima Dragonflies of Japan's B.League.
+After a loan spell with the Yokohama B-Corsairs, he joined the Koshigaya Alphas in 2024.

+Sotto has also represented the Philippines national team in several senior and youth tournaments.
+Among these are the Under-17 and Under-19 Basketball World Cups as well as the 2023 FIBA Basketball World Cup.

 Early life and education

-Sotto was born on May 11, 2002, in Las Piñas, Philippines, to Ervin Sotto and Pamela Sotto (née Perlado).
+Sotto was born on May 11, 2002, in Las Piñas, Philippines, to Ervin and Pamela Sotto (née Perlado).
 Sotto began playing basketball when he was four years old.
 Sotto began studying at Saint Francis of Assisi College to pursue his primary education.
 He grew up idolizing basketball players Tim Duncan, June Mar Fajardo and Kristaps Porziņģis.

 In March 2019, Sotto left Ateneo as a third-year high school student to move to the United States in an attempt to advance his basketball career.
 In the United States, he continued his studies at the Miami School in Hamilton, Ohio while simultaneously dealing with commitments with The Skill Factory and NBA G League Ignite.
 He graduated from Miami School in April 2021.

 Amateur career

 High school career

-In April 2016, Sotto entered the Ateneo de Manila High School and joined its junior basketball program, the Ateneo Blue Eaglets in Quezon City.
-In March 2018, he led his team to a UAAP Basketball Championship title juniors division and was named in the finals MVP after averaging 17 points, 13 rebounds and 6.3 blocks per game in three games.
-In the following season, Sotto averaged 25.1 points, 13.9 rebounds and 2.6 blocks per game and earned UAAP juniors MVP honors.